Home

 endcase

-Now we are ready to write to the LEDs.
+Now we are ready to update the LEDs.

 For a memory write, that's all there is to it.
 For a memory read, you need to create a response packet with the data to return.
 Generating an interrupt is also very easy - just assert a signal called "cfg_interrupt_n".